juliomaister/Resume/README.md

 ## Download

-Use this link to download the resume in the link above
+Use this link to download the resume in the above